By Dietitian Jill Place

 I’ve got a few theories.
 First of all, I see almost everyone I work with eating fast and take-out food for lunch.
 Even yesterday, I noticed that my dear friend had bought chicken nuggets for her twin girls as they hadn’t packed noontime food.
 I tend to be surrounded with styrofoam containers wherever I go.

 Yet the sea of styrofoam containers still burgeons.
-So the question looming in the back of my brain is, “WHY DON’T WE ACT ON ALL THIS REAL NUTRITION EVIDENCE TELLS US TO?”Click To Tweet
+So the question looming in the back of my brain is, “WHY DON’T WE EAT LIKE ALL THIS REAL NUTRITION EVIDENCE TELLS US TO?”Click To Tweet

 It Takes Courage …